hlalljie/json-parser-python/README.md

 ## Testing

-1. Insure that you are configured to tess from the test folder.
+1. Insure that you are configured to test from the test folder.
 2. From the root directory run `pytest`
 3. To add tests add to the list of parameters for a given test.